Pastoral Care & Counselling

 Building healthy students who provide quality care from the basis of emotional wholeness and spiritual passion.

-The Pastoral Care & Counselling program is designed to develop leaders who provide effective care to those in need.
+The Pastoral Care and Counselling Program is designed to develop leaders who provide effective care to those in need.
 Students are taught to develop pastoral counselling skills to help others with issues such as mental health, spiritual struggles, and addictions.
 The journey includes personal development, theoretical instruction, and practical experience in pastoral counselling.

 PASTORAL CARE AND COUNSELLING PROGRAM OBJECTIVES